goztag/MTaxi/README.md

 → Necessary arguments:
  - "-sp1": To specify the sample aligned to species 1 with .bam extension
  - "-sp2": To specify the .bam file aligned to species 2
- - "-out": To specify the output file name
+ - "-out": To specify the output file name (Output format is set as .txt file)

-Output format is set as .txt file.
-File name does not need to contain the extension, .txt.
-However, if it is to contain, it should only contain ".txt" extension.

 → Optional arguments:

+"-shared" : To restrict the analysis to to those that aligned to both species’ references.
+As default, all reads (the reads that could be mapped to both and the ones that could map only to one of the species’ references) are included in the analysis.

 "-d" : To use debug mode